Rowanas/W8PRRecipeProject/README.md

-Coverage: 64.7%
 # Week 8 Recipe Project

 This is my week 8 solo project on the QA training course.
-It involved setting up a database with tables for customers, items and orders, and necessitated a go-between table, order_items to handle an items-orders many to many relationship.
-Code to produce a variety functions was needed through Java, and connections required to link the two.
+It involved setting up a fullstack application using Java, Javascript, and HTML, using CSS to style the frontend.
+A database with a table was created to store persistent information, and an API to handle requests made from a web browser and return information.
+I chose to make a project that I felt, with a little additional work, could be useful to me personally, so I created an ingredients list by recipe.

 ## Getting Started

 I have compiled my code into a FatJar for your convenience.
 You should only need to open up the file wherever you have downloaded it, and double click on the .jar file.
+Alternatively, you can run java -jar Recipes.jar from the top folder.

 ### Prerequisites

 You will require SQL Workbench to visualise the information in my sql-schema and sql-data files, though you can open these in your preferred IDE if you prefer.
-For testing, Maven will be required. gitBash required to build in bash or console.
+For testing, Junit and Mockito will be required. gitBash required to build in bash or console.

 ### Building